Print Friendly Page

 Rainy Side Notes

-Arbutus, a Latin word, means strawberry tree, for its red fruits.
-Menziesii is named after the man who discovered it, Archibald Menzies, a naturalist for the Vancouver expedition.
-In 1792 Vancouver discovered and explored the Puget Sound region.
-The common names madrone and madrona come from the Spanish word for strawberry tree, madrono, because of its resemblance to Arbutus unedo, a Mediterranean strawberry tree.
+The Latine name Arbutus means strawberry tree for its red fruits.
+Its epithet, menziesii, was named after the first European who discovered it, Archibald Menzies, a naturalist for the Vancouver expedition.
+In 1792, Vancouver found and explored the Puget Sound region.

 In British Columbia, the broadleaf, evergreen trees are commonly called Arbutus.
 In Washington and Oregon, they are called madrona, and in California, madrone.
 No matter what we call them, they are magnificent trees that grow naturally along the bluffs of our waterways.
 Magnolia Bluff, a neighborhood in Seattle overlooking Puget Sound, was misnamed because of a navy geographer.
 In the 1850s, the man spotted the madronas while he was on a ship on the Puget Sound, and unfortunately, he misidentified the trees as magnolias.

 Medicinally, Arbutus menziesii is used as an astringent, a tea for bladder infections, and as a sitz bath for other types of infections.
-The fruit can be made into jellies.

 Ethnobotany